Output Sounds Polished But Is Not Actionable

 - Total artifacts across the output: <count>

-- If artifacts < 15 across a 5-step output, rewrite for more concreteness.
+- If artifacts are fewer than 15 across a 5-step output, rewrite for more concreteness.

 Step 6: Use real input data

 If your prompt is generic (“help me debug”), the output will be generic.
-Paste the actual error message, the actual config, the actual logs.
+Paste the actual error message, the actual config, the actual log lines.
 Concrete input pulls concrete output.
+This matters more than any phrasing trick: a model with no specifics can only return the training average, which is prose.

 How to confirm the fix

-• Output contains 3+ artifacts per logical unit (per step, per bullet, per section).
+• Output contains three or more artifacts per logical unit (per step, per bullet, per section).

-• A teammate reading the output can execute the fix without asking follow-up questions.
+• A teammate reading the output can execute the fix without asking a follow-up question.

 • Running the same prompt with the same input produces outputs with similar artifact counts.